 Washington and Mill streets, south of courthouse

 Start your journey in downtown Pontiac, just south of the courthouse.
 The life-sized statue depicts the young Abe Lincoln working as a traveling attorney during his county circuit court litigator days, at age 31.
-The figure rests against a split-rail fence, the statue reminiscent of the labor he endured as a young man growing up on the wild Illinois prairie.
+The figure rests against a split-rail fence, the statue reminiscent of his labors as a young man growing up on the wild Illinois prairie.

 200 block of North Vermillion Street